LEngineering/LSTM_ToxicComment_Classification/README.md

 # LSTM_ToxicComment_Classification
   Natural Language Processing

-  Disclamer: This document contains examples of profain language that includes "toxic" words.
+ <Note!>: This document contains examples of profaine language that includes "toxic" words.

 This topic refers to classify the comments such as in forums which some times may be abusive or insulting and we call them "toxic comments".
 By identifing and filtering the negative conversations we can build a model which could make prediction to classify the comments either being "toxic" or "non-toxic" such as the below comments:

-***1) toxic comment 1 - "Stupid piece of shit stop deleting my stuff asshole go die and fall in a hole go to hell! "***
+***1) toxic comment - 1 - "Stupid piece of shit stop deleting my stuff asshole go die and fall in a hole go to hell! "***

-***2) non-toxic comment 0 - "They are NOT original research, they are pointed in the episodes."***
+***2) non-toxic comment - 0 - "They are NOT original research, they are pointed in the episodes."***

 The training data was taken from [Kaggle](https://www.kaggle.com/c/jigsaw-multilingual-toxic-comment-classification/data) and was split into 80% of the data for training, 10% for test and 10% for validation.